-Other foods available are chappati, Tibetan bread, Muesli and other cereals with milk, pie, pancakes, porridge, momo (dumplings), chowmein, packet noodle, pasta, eggs and potatoes etc.
+Other foods available are chappati, Tibetan bread, Muesli and other cereals with milk, pie, pancakes, porridge, momo (dumplings), chowmein, packet noodle, pasta, eggs, and potatoes etc.

-In fact, prices of everything increase with gain in altitude.
+In fact, prices of everything increase with a gain in altitude.
 This is because it costs them to bring these products to their shops on the back of a mule.

 Higher you go, more you pay for the exact same thing.

-Food and accommodation in Manaslu region can be more basic compared to Annapurna, Everest and Langtang.
+Food and accommodation in Manaslu region can be more basic compared to Annapurna, Everest, and Langtang.

 Some of the Popular Treks of Nepal

-Among the many wonderful trails of Nepal, it is the trekking regions like Annapurna, Everest and Langtang that see most of the trekkers.
+Among the many wonderful trails of Nepal, it is the trekking regions like Annapurna, Everest, and Langtang that see most of the trekkers.

-Even in these regions, it is the following trails that are most popular.
+Here are the following trails that are most popular.